Anushree-404/Anushree-404/README.md

 # Hi there, I'm Anushree Dhanashetti 👋

-**AI/ML Engineer | Full-Stack Developer | Computer Vision Enthusiast**
+**AI/ML Engineer | Building Intelligent Systems**

-Welcome to my GitHub!
-I'm a final-year Computer Science and Engineering student passionate about building intelligent systems that solve real-world problems.
-My expertise spans **Artificial Intelligence, Machine Learning, Retrieval-Augmented Generation (RAG), and Computer Vision** — with a commitment to shipping production-ready solutions.

-I believe in end-to-end ownership: from architecture and development to rigorous evaluation and deployment.
-Every project here reflects that philosophy.
+I craft production-grade AI solutions using **RAG, LLMs, and Machine Learning**.
+Passionate about end-to-end ownership: from architecture and development to rigorous evaluation and real-world deployment.

 ---